omnine/kbs/sqlcluster/README.md

 # Build a lab of SQL Server Failover Cluster in ESXi

 It should be easy if you follow the 1-4 **Step-by-step Installation of SQL Server 2019 on a Windows Server 2019 Failover Cluster**.
-The main challenge is how to provide a shared disks.
+The main challenge is how to provide the shared disks.
 Luckily this link is very helpful.

 [Build and run Windows Failover Clusters on VMware ESXi](https://www.vkernel.ro/blog/build-and-run-windows-failover-clusters-on-vmware-esxi)